 The world is currently witnessing the highest numbers of forcibly displaced people on record.
 Their migrations are driven by conflict, persecution, violence, political uncertainty, climate change and environmental degradation, and are unlikely to diminish in the coming years.
 Forced migration affects some of the world’s least well-funded science systems, with relatively low levels of scientific capacity, as well as countries such as Iraq and Syria, which have had strong science systems that are now largely destroyed.

-This project will gather knowledge and lay the groundwork for a new, cohesive and coordinated response to the issue of displaced scientists.
-The collaboration is between The World Academy of Sciences for the advancement of science in developing countries (TWAS), the InterAcademy Partnership (IAP) and the International Science Council under the umbrella of Science International.
+The project is a collaboration is between The World Academy of Sciences for the advancement of science in developing countries (TWAS), the InterAcademy Partnership (IAP) and the International Science Council under the umbrella of Science International.

 ✅ The project, which was launched in June 2020, will involve an awareness-raising campaign dedicated to assisting scientists who have been rendered refugees or are otherwise displaced by crises in their home countries.

 ✅ The launch of the Science in Exile strategy and interim governance structure took place during the second stakeholders’ workshop on 30 March and 1 April 2021.
 A report from the meeting is here, and the agenda and other information is available here.

 ✅ A forum took place on 13 June as part of the Sustainability & Research Innovation Congress 2021: Scientists in Exile – A meta-view of the impact of ongoing uncertainty and risks for scientists and the production of science (Forum)

 ✅ Following a global call, a Steering Committee for the initiative was appointed in June 2021.

 🟡 The first meeting of the Steering Committee will take place in July 2021.